Little Spokane River

 The Little Spokane River and some of its tributaries, such as Dragoon Creek and Deadman Creek, do not meet clean water requirements according to our water quality assessments.
 The watershed also contributes a high amount of nutrients, such as phosphorous, into Lake Spokane.
 Issues such as stormwater runoff, sediment, riparian vegetation losses, streambank erosion, wetland losses, and agricultural and forestry management are major concerns.
 Problems include:

-- High temperature, bacteria, and pH
+- High temperature and bacteria

 - Low dissolved oxygen

-- High levels of PCBs
+- High levels of Polychlorinated Biphenyls (PCBs)